-These Are the Most Powerful Passports in the World | Reader's Digest
+This Is the Most Powerful Passport in the World | Reader's Digest

 Naturally, some passports will get you into more countries visa-free than others.
 Global financial advisory firm Arton Capital ranked every country’s passport from most to least powerful, based on how many countries it would give access to without a visa.
 The Passport Index updates in real time when new visa rules come out, and you can even explore passports by country or by color.
 (Find out what your passport color really means.)

-As of press time, Germany and Singapore tied as the most powerful passports in the world.
-Both get their owners into 158 countries without a visa.
-In second place are Sweden and South Korea, which both give access to 157 countries.
+Currently, Singapore reigns as the most powerful passport in the world.
+It gets their owners into 159 countries without a visa.
+In second place is Germany, which gives access to 158 countries.
 But none will cross a border if you’re part of this weird rule that considers some valid passports expired.

-The United States, which has 156 visa-free countries on its list, doesn’t come in until the third most powerful group.
-It’s tied with Denmark, Finland, Italy, France, Spain, Norway, Japan, and the United Kingdom.
+The United States, which has 154 visa-free countries on its list, doesn’t come in until the sixth group.
+It’s tied with Malaysia, Ireland, and Canada.

 Count yourself lucky if you don’t rely on an Afghanistan passport—that document is the least powerful, only letting citizens into 22 countries without a visa.
-After that comes Pakistan, with 25 visa-free countries, and Iraq with 26 options.
+After that comes Pakistan and Iraq, both with 26 visa-free options.

 Visa or not, make sure you avoid these airport mistakes that could ruin your vacation.